 What do we do?

 Manage and plan the power grid 24 hours a day

 When you need power, you expect it.
 We work with industry partners to keep electricity flowing throughout the province.
 Our System Controllers balance supply and demand 24/7, making sure four million Albertans have power when they need it.

 Manage and operate the energy markets

 In Alberta, companies own generation, transmission and distribution facilities.
 We dispatch the power sold by generators, using the lowest-priced electricity first and then the next lowest until the need for power has been satisfied.
 This is the basis of Alberta's competitive electricity market, and it's worked well for over 20 years.
-We also enforce transmission tariffs and regulations, keeping the market fair and open for everyone.
+We also administer a transmission tariff, to facilitate fair, efficient and open transmission system access.

 Plan the future of the system and its infrastructure